Frequently Asked Questions

 This smoke alarm is based on the principle of optical detection.
 It is also known as the “scattered-light” principle.
 An alarm condition occurs when smoke particles enter the light path within the detection chamber, and some of the light gets “scattered” by reflection and refraction onto a sensor.
 Photoelectric smoke alarms are more responsive to visible smoke particles by most slow smouldering fires.
 This smoke alarm is ideally suited in living rooms, hallways and corridors.
 If only one smoke alarm is installed in your home, we recommend a photoelectric smoke alarm.
 Photoelectric smoke alarms provide the best overall protection.

-Make sure the smoke alarm is being regularly cleaned and maintained, and vacuumed to remove any loose dust and dirt within the smoke alarm.
-Insects may also be inside or around the alarm.
-If so, please fumigate the base plate area and thoroughly clean the alarm giving it a wipe and vacuum.
-Do not fumigate the actual smoke alarm as this will cause it to false alarm.
+Insects and dust are common cause of false alarms.
+Make sure the smoke alarm is regularly maintained.
+Regularly clean and vacuum to remove any loose dust and dirt within the smoke alarm.
+Insects may be inside or around the alarm.
+If so, fumigate the base plate area and thoroughly clean the alarm giving it a wipe and vacuum.
+Wipe the smoke alarm with insect repellent wipes, do not use insect spray.

 Is your smoke alarm near any air ducts or fans?
 High air movement can cause the smoke alarm to false alarm.
-If so, you will require your electrician to move the smoke alarm to a different location.
+If so, it will be necessary to re-locate the smoke alarm.

 If installing the smoke alarm for the first time, please ensure the yellow battery installation tag has been removed.
 PSA smoke alarms will emit an audible chirp at regular intervals to indicate that the 9 volt back-up battery is low in charge and needs to replaced.